eraldoforgoli/NFAtoDFAConverter/README.md

 After compiling, the NFA and its according DFA will be drawn

 ## Notice:
-The nodes should be named from 0 to n.
+The nodes should be named from 0 to n, otherwise an exception will be thrown.
 As alphabet you can use any character.
 The first line should always contain the number of nodes you wish to add, otherwise an exception will be thrown.
 The last line should always specify the accepting state/s.